-If you are on a budget, it can be wise to make sure you get camping sites, Airbnb apartments (get up to $100 off your first AirBnB booking with this link!), budget motels, etc. booked in advance so you don’t end up spending more than you want on lodging.
+If you are on a budget, it can be wise to make sure you get camping sites, Airbnb apartments (get up money off your first AirBnB booking with this link!), budget motels, etc. booked in advance so you don’t end up spending more than you want on lodging.

 Other Helpful Planning Websites:

 - Check road conditions online (type “SR 1” or “Highway 1” in the search box) or call 1-800-427-7623

 - Google maps or Mapquest route planner can help you plan your route, check distances and times between stops, and anticipate fuel costs

 - For state park campsites in California check out the camping section of the CA Parks website.
 Here is a searchable list of camping and RV sites that are part of the California Association of RV Parks and Campgrounds.